wboyer/flattener/tests/README.md

 Flattener
 =============

-An implementation of a caching server with the following characteristics:
+An implementation of a caching server with the following:

 * A server listinening for requests
 * A `fileCacheReader` that checks to see if the request can be serviced from the file system